-You can learn a new language or continue with your current language studies and increase your ability to work in Australia and overseas.
+Learn a new language or continue with your current language studies.

 - broaden your career options and enhance your employability

 - develop your cross-cultural skills and knowledge of other cultures

 - connect you with experienced teaching staff who are immersed in the language you have chosen and its associated culture

 The Diploma of Languages will introduce you to the management of linguistic and cultural issues in international organisations and business.
 You'll gain knowledge of the sociolinguistic and political aspects of language use, policy and planning.

 You’ll have the opportunity to take part in extracurricular activities such as student-run language clubs, mentoring programs, international exchange programs and study tours.

 You can study the Diploma with many RMIT degrees.
 Before enrolling, we recommend contacting the program manager to discuss how this program can best fit in with your current studies.
 Please email email@example.com.

 Study will primarily be face-to-face classroom-based activities such as lectures and workshops, supported by online and other types of flexible delivery.

 You’ll have opportunities to use the language in an applied and practical way in real and simulated social, cultural and workplace contexts.